The Irish Hallmark

 Occasionally the Irish Assay Office introduces an extra commemorative mark which is struck on silver.

 In 1966 the “Claidheamh Solais” was struck to commemorate the golden jubilee of the 1916 rising.
 In 1973 the “Glensheen Collar” was struck to commemorate Ireland joining the European Community.
 In 1987 Arms of the Goldsmiths Company was struck to commemorate the 350 anniversary of the Company and in 1988 "the three castles" was struck to mark the millennium of the city of Dublin.

 In 2000 the M2 symbol, to celebrate the transition to the new millennium was introduced .
 To celebrate the special hallmark Séamus Gill had his first solo exhibition with 35 pieces of silverware at the new Whichcraft Gallery in Dublin’s Temple Bar.
 The exhibition was opened by Ronald Le Bas, Assay Master of the Company of Goldsmiths.

 At the time, Séamus Gill was commissioned by the Company of Goldsmiths, to make a silver water pitcher with the M2 symbol.
 The elegant water pitcher is now in the permanent collection of the Company of Goldsmiths.

 In 2016, the "triskadel" was introduced to commemorate the centenary of the 1916 rising (and the fiftieth anniversary of the first commemorative mark).
 Séamus Gill was commissioned to make a silver bowl which was the last piece hallmarked with the 2016 commemorative mark at the end of the year.
-It was laser marked with an inscription and is now in the Assay office collection.
+It was laser marked with a laser inscription and is now in the Company of Goldsmiths collection.